 We return to La Pecora Ladra located just outside Montalto di Castro.
-We stayed here in 2017 and found it to be a great place to stay.
-We were well positioned to drive and see sights in both Umbria and Tuscany.
+We stayed here in 2017 and found it to be a great place to stay as well as to use as a based for local travels.

-The oldest part of Vitorchiano is located between Palazzo Comunale (which retains a high defensive tower) and the junction of the two ravines; its houses and streets were restored and cleaned in recent years.
+Vtorchiano, 70 kilometres (43 mi) northwest of Rome and about 7 kilometres (4 mi) northeast of the city of Viterbo.
+Originally an Etruscan town, later a Roman castrum (military camp).
+The two deep ravines provided protection.
+The oldest part of the town is between Palazzo Comunale (which retains a high defensive tower) and the junction of the two ravines; its houses and streets were restored and cleaned in recent years.

 An old Etruscian town, it is chocked full of old architecture.
 It is a jewel of Lazio.
 This year we were able to get into both of the noted churches: San Pietro and the Santa Maria Maggiore.
 They both date back to the middle ages.

 The acquaduct was built in the 18thC and there are sections still standing.
 The acquaduct carried water to the city of Tarquinia.
 Some sections of the acquaduct carried the water below the surface, others above.